 - Her original name was restored in 1976 after Cunard's Queen Mary was removed from the register.

-- In her later years, sailings to and from Glasgow were restored
+- In 1976, sailings to and from Glasgow (which had proven popular with passengers of the paddle steamer Waverley) were restored

-- Withdrawn in 1977 after local government tourist development grants were withdrawn and given to support the paddle steamer Waverley.
+- Withdrawn in 1977 having had poor loadings and after local government tourist development grants were withdrawn in favour of the Waverley.

 - Her final cruise was an evening "Showboat" cruise from Largs to Rothesay and through the Kyles of Bute on September 12th 1977.